Easy Pizza Casserole Recipe

 Pizza Casserole: Ingredients & Substitutions

-Let’s take some time and chat about the ingredients used in this pizza casserole recipe as well as possible substitutions!
+Let’s take some time and chat about the ingredients used in this pizza pasta recipe as well as possible substitutions!

 - Rotini.
 I like making this dish with rotini pasta because it is a fun shape and my kids love it!
 Plus it absorbs sauce well.
 Feel free to use your favorite pasta variety (penne, bow ties, etc. etc.).
 You can also substitute gluten-free pasta varieties to make this dish gluten-free!